-This week on Imposter Syndrome we talk to Jennifer Daniel, creative director for Google's emoji program, and lives in Berkeley, California.
+This week on Imposter Syndrome we talk to Jennifer Daniel, creative director for Google's emoji program.
 Previously, she was a graphics editor at the New York Times and Bloomberg Businessweek.
+Jennifer lives in Berkeley, California.

 You went to Maryland Institute College of Art (MICA).
 Did you always know you wanted to go to art school?

 It was my mom’s idea, actually.
 I thought I was going to go to a big university and become a lawyer.
 I think she always wanted to go to art school, but she got her degree in zoology.
 So she was deeply involved in that path for me.
 Both my parents are incredibly supportive, probably to a fault.
 And I don't know why, because growing up I did nothing to indicate that I wanted it or deserve it or could live up to those expectations.
 When my dad dropped me off at debate competitions in high school, he’d say things like, “Tear their heads off and spit down their throats!”
 They pumped me up.
 Which has given me this inflated sense of ego.